dgroomes/threejs-playground/README.md

 This project uses three.js to make an animation inspired by pixel art.

 The animation can be hosted in GitHub Pages.
 The process is not automated.
-Build the project, then copy the contents of `dist/` into `docs/` and then commit and push the changes.
+Build the project with `npm run build`, then copy the contents of
+`dist/` into `docs/` and then commit and push the changes.
 The final result should be published by GitHub to the repository's GitHub Pages page at <https://dgroomes.github.io/threejs-playground>.